Permix

 const = <{

-: 'create'
+: ['create']

 }>()

-// This will throw an error
+// This will cause a TypeScript error

 const = .({